 - Write articles, manuals, and other publications, and assist in the distribution of promotional literature about facilities and programs.

-What Education Administrators, Elementary and Secondary School Should Be Good At
+What Education Administrators, Kindergarten through Secondary School Should Be Good At

 - Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.